Frequently Asked Questions – Nonimmigrant visas

 Q: My company is sending me to the U.S. office for training or to attend a conference.
 Do I need a visa?

-A: The Visa Waiver Program and the B1/B2 visa allows you to attend short, in-house training courses or conferences of less than 90 days or 6 months, respectively.
+A: You can attend short, in-house training courses or conferences in the United States on the Visa Waiver Program if you will stay for less than 90 days or on the B1/B2 visa if you will stay for 6 months.
 You should carry a letter with you on the Company Letterhead stating the purpose of the trip, the approximate length of stay, and that your salary will continue to be paid from the Australian Company.
 If your company has affiliated offices in the United States, you must be able to show that you will not be providing services during your training period.

 Q: Can I apply for a visa in Australia if I am not an Australian passport holder or a permanent resident here?

 A: An applicant has the right to apply for a nonimmigrant visa at any U.S. consulate abroad, therefore you can apply at any U.S. consulate in Australia.